cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/Upgrade Announcement.md

 Docs -> https://guides.rubyonrails.org/v7.1/active_record_postgresql.html#exclusion-constraints

-The gem that brought this feature was removed in a posterior PR.
+The gem that brought this feature was removed in a later PR.

 ## Rails.env.local? 🏠